microsoft/BotBuilder-Samples/samples/javascript_nodejs/86.bot-authentication-fic/README.md

-# Authentication Bot using Federation Identity Certificate (FIC)
+# Authentication Bot using Federated Identity Credentials (FIC)

-Bot Framework v4 bot authentication using Federation Identity Certificate (FIC).
-Currently, FIC feature is supported for Microsoft tenants only.
+Bot Framework v4 bot authentication using Federated Identity Credentials (FIC).
+Currently, FIC feature is supported in single tenant bots only.

-This bot has been created using [Bot Framework](https://dev.botframework.com/), is shows how to use the bot authencation capabilities of Azure Bot Service.
-In this sample, we use federated identity certificate configuration to create the Bot Framework Authentication.
+This bot has been created using [Bot Framework](https://dev.botframework.com/), it shows how to use the bot authentication capabilities of Azure Bot Service.
+In this sample, we use federated identity credentials configuration to create the Bot Framework Authentication.

 ## Prerequisites